fall 2006: The traffic of cultures

-The fourth issue of Gradhiva confirms the review's intention of providing common ground for anthropology, museology and history.
+The fourth issue of Gradhiva confirms the journal's intention of providing common ground for anthropology, museology and history.

 The two articles that follow present ethnographic analyses of museal institutions.
-Julio Vezub bases his study on the experience of the Leleque Museum in Argentine Patagonia, and describes the difficulties encountered in coordinating the interests of museologists, the Benetton group - the institution's patron - and the Mapuche and Tehuelche peoples concerned by the museum.
+Julio Vezub bases his study on the experience of the Leleque Museum in Argentinian Patagonia and describes the difficulties encountered in coordinating the interests of museologists, the Benetton group - the institution's patron - and the Mapuche and Tehuelche peoples concerned by the museum.
 Mathieu Claveyrolas takes an ethnographic look at the museum located within the Sagrada Familia in Barcelona.
-This museum, which is devoted in equal parts to the basilica itself, to its unfinished construction site and to its creator Gaudi, is used as a starting-point for exploration of the ways in which a religious and cultural heritage comes into being.
+This museum, which is devoted in equal parts to the basilica itself, to its unfinished construction site and to its creator Gaudi, is used as a starting-point to explore the ways in which a religious and cultural heritage comes into being.

 Finally, three texts go together to create a file on a performance given by Wauja Indians for the 'Radio France et Montpellier' Festival in the summer of 2005.
 The performance presented Wauja rituals, its highpoint being the dance of the great Atujuwa masks, and also gave the Western public an opportunity to hear the flute music and songs typical of the High Xingu.
-After over a year spent collecting, four French, American and Brazilian ethnologists specialising in the region look back on this unique experience, evoking the ways in which tradition adapts to museal demand.
+A year later, four French, American and Brazilian ethnologists specialising in the region look back on this unique experience, evoking the ways in which tradition adapts to museal demand.

 Table of contents